Analysis of the stabilized supralinear network: Analyses of the 2-Dimensional Network

 \subsection{Different criteria for crossover to the sublinearly normalizing regime}

 As we saw in Section~\ref{normsec}, the condition that the $E$ and $I$ responses in the high-dimensional network be normalizing is roughly equivalent to $\frac{\partial r_E }{\partial \psi} < 0$ and $\frac{\partial r_I }{\partial \psi} < 0$ in the 2-D model, respectively.
 Here, $r_E$ and $r_I$ refer to their values at a stable fixed point.
 More generally, we have seen that for sufficiently low stimulus strengths the network is supralinear (with normalization weights $>1$), but switches to a sublinear regime (with normalization weights $<1$) as stimulus strength becomes sufficiently large.
 One can, however, come up with different notions or criteria for the transition from the supralinear to the sublinear regime as stimulus contrast grows.
 Furthermore, since this is typically a smooth crossover, and not a sharp phase transition, such different criteria in general do not yield the exact same value of contrast at the transition, although as we will see, they all yield the same order of magnitude for the transition contrast.
 As this crossover is at the heart of the present study, in this section we set out to examine more closely the different criteria for the transition to the sublinear regime and their inter-relationships.
-Specifically, we introduce the following five different criteria for the transition to the sublinearly normalizing regime, expressed in terms of the 2-D model, and study their inter-relationships: \begin{enumerate}